 Yes.
-A third-party community member can be compensated for their work, including writing the grant and administering the entire project in the Exhibitions, Performance and Presenting or Mentorships / Partnership Projects funding streams.
-In the Small Projects / Planning stream, all expenses can be for planning and preparing another application.
+A third-party community member can be compensated for their work, including writing the grant and administering the entire project in the Exhibition, Performance and Presentation or Mentorship/Partnership Projects funding streams.
+In the Small Projects or Planning stream, all expenses can be for planning and preparing another application.